-- Continue work on transit oriented development or transit friendly development with an emphasis on affordable housing options, incentive housing zoning, and decentralized utility infrastructure to support optimal density - Direct planning support to provide increased ridership, improvement of identified gaps, and cost efficiency in linkages between the region, adjacent urbanized areas and employment centers and facilitate transportation between Amtrak, Shoreline East stations and the surrounding area. - Assist in the coordination of local transit services specifically related to federal and state welfare reform and access to jobs initiatives, specifically Welfare to Work initiatives through the Regional Growth Connection, Governor Service Initiative, and Workforce Development. - Assist the Estuary Transit District (ETD) and Middletown Transit District (MTD) to integrate human services transportation coordination requirements of the FAST Act such as: Municipal Grant Program (MGP), 5310 program, Mobility Management, and other transit programs to improve regional and paratransit services. - Work with New Haven TMA and the associated transit districts toward continued implementation of Mobility Manager for the region - Work with New Haven and Hartford TMAs on planning for Coordinated Public Transit Human Services Transportation. - Review and update policies as needed to assure compliance with the requirements of the Americans with Disabilities Act. - Transit planning support for the ETD, rail services, and as requested by MTD with emphasis on identification of rail parking needs and rail/local transit interface improvements. - Analysis and planning for bus stops, signage and shelters to improved coordination of interregional transit services, including para-transit and coordination with local road improvements. - Planning support to analyze bus/rail interface improvements, improvements to bus stops, shelters, and signage and improved security - Identify areas, including reclaimed brownfields, in the vicinity of existing and proposed rail and busway stations and along potential future public transit corridors that may be suitable for the construction of affordable housing. - Promote safe, livable communities and environmental sustainability using the INVEST tool for Sustainable Highways within the MTP and/or project selection processes. - Implement recommendations from the Transit Integration Study.
+- Continue work on transit oriented development or transit friendly development with an emphasis on affordable housing options, incentive housing zoning, and decentralized utility infrastructure to support optimal density - Direct planning support to provide increased ridership, improvement of identified gaps, and cost efficiency in linkages between the region, adjacent urbanized areas and employment centers and facilitate transportation between Amtrak, Shoreline East stations and the surrounding area. - Assist in the coordination of local transit services specifically related to federal and state welfare reform and access to jobs initiatives, specifically Welfare to Work initiatives through the Regional Growth Connection, Governor Service Initiative, and Workforce Development. - Assist the River Valley Transit to integrate human services transportation coordination with Federal requirements such as: Municipal Grant Program (MGP), 5310 program, Mobility Management, and other transit programs to improve inter/intra-regional and paratransit services. - Work with New Haven TMA and the associated transit districts toward continued implementation of Mobility Manager for the region - Work with New Haven and Hartford TMAs and CTDOT on planning for Coordinated Public Transit Human Services Transportation. - Review and update policies as needed to assure compliance with the requirements of the Americans with Disabilities Act. - Transit planning support for the RVT, rail services, with emphasis on identification of rail parking needs and rail/local transit interface improvements. - Analysis and planning for bus stops, signage and shelters to improved coordination of interregional transit services, including para-transit and coordination with local road improvements. - Planning support to analyze bus/rail interface improvements, improvements to bus stops, shelters, and signage and improved security - Planning support to analyze connectivity between modes, population centers and first/last mile connections - Identify areas, including reclaimed brownfields, in the vicinity of existing and proposed rail and busway stations and along potential future public transit corridors that may be suitable for the construction of affordable housing. - Promote safe, livable communities and environmental sustainability using the INVEST tool for Sustainable Highways within the MTP and/or project selection processes. - Implement recommendations from the Transit Integration Study.